yanbixing/Data-Science-Knowledge-Notes/statistics/ab_testing/result_analysis.md

 <!-- Assume the sample should have eqaul chance (i.e. 0.5) to be sent to  -->

 #### 2.2.2.
-The metric is a quantity value
+The metric is a quantity value: one-sample test

 If the metric is quantity value, e.g. number of sample in each group.
 Then we can convert it to ratio and then compare.
-However, different from two sample test, where we use two-sample test (compare means of two distributions), here, we use one-sample test (compare mean of one distribution with a constant.)
+However, different from  two-sample test (compare means of two distributions), here, we use one-sample test (compare mean of one distribution with a constant.)